safespring/web/content/document/acceptable_use_policy.md

 noindex: "x"
 ---

-## Acceptable Use Policy

-Users are responsible for any information or content uploaded or otherwise inserted to the Services.
+*Users are responsible for any information or content uploaded or otherwise inserted to the Services.*

-### 1. Introduction
+## 1. Introduction

 Safespring offers its customers a variety of infrastructure cloud services.
 This policy sets forth the principles governing the use of any of